varlardohaeris/emacs-archives/melpa/magit-tbdiff-readme.txt

-Magit-tbdiff provides a Magit interface to git-tbdiff [1,2], a Git extension for comparing two versions of a topic branch.
+Magit-tbdiff provides a Magit interface to git-tbdiff [1] and git-range-diff, subcommands for comparing two versions of a topic branch.

-There are three commands for calling git-tbdiff:
+There are three commands for creating range diffs:

   * `magit-tbdiff-ranges' is the most generic of the three commands.
 It reads two ranges that represent the two series to